Journal of Intelligent and Robotic Systems

-The Journal of Intelligent and Robotic Systems is a monthly peer-reviewed scientific journal that covers theory and practice in all areas of wikt:intelligent systems and robotics.
+The Journal of Intelligent and Robotic Systems is a monthly peer-reviewed scientific journal that covers theory and practice in all areas of intelligent systemss and robotics.
 It is published by Springer Science+Business Media and the editor-in-chief is Kimon P. Valavanis (University of Denver).

 Abstracting and indexing

 The journal is abstracted and indexed in PsycINFO, Science Citation Index Expanded, and Scopus.
 According to the Journal Citation Reports, the journal has a 2022 impact factor of 3.3.
 The founding editor-in-chief was Spyros G. Tzafestas, who continued his editorship until his retirement in 2006.